-Elon Musk Slams Union Drive At Tesla Factory
+Elon Musk Slams Tesla Union Drive, Promises Workers Free Frozen Yogurt

 Tesla CEO Elon Musk sent an email to factory employees Thursday night calling an employee’s claims regarding working conditions “obviously…untrue”, and the United Auto Workers effort to unionize Tesla’s Fremont factory disingenuous.